1ud0v1c/nasa-apod/README.md

 And then provide a simple solution to switch between the two styles, for example by adding another menu item inside the ActionBar.
 - I encountered an issue, when testing the application near midnight.
 Indeed, in my local hour, it was already midnight, but in the server timezone I suppose it was not.
 It could be a great idea to monitor the server current date and base our request on it, instead of using our timezone.
 Maybe a marginal case, but definitely something worth investigation.
-- Last but not least, the application allows a user to use the HD version of a photo as a wallpaper.
-It is handy, but as the photos are very heavy, we should display the current progress of the download to improve the user experience.
-I succeed to make it work thanks to [this post](https://gist.github.com/fbis251/cfa169fd9e1e142e042c) and I used [this library](https://github.com/tingyik90/snackprogressbar) to display the progression.
-But, I was not satisfied with this solution, it was a bit hacky.
-With more time, we could probably do a better implementation based on a Dialog for example.